-Remember the following crisis statement tips in case the unthinkable happens to you…
+Remember the following tips in case the unthinkable happens to you…

-The primary purpose of a crisis statement is to inform about the 5Ws: “who, what, when, where, and why.”
-Use the 5Ws to guide your statement structure.
+The primary purpose of communications during a crisis is to inform about the 5Ws: “who, what, when, where, and why.”
+Use the 5Ws to guide the structure of your comms.

-Sure, in many cases information about the crisis is limited – that’s why you need to promise the audience that more information will be released as soon as you have it.
-Don’t make defensive statements as they can seriously ruin the credibility of your business, as can speaking prematurely before you know the full picture.
+Sure, in many cases information is limited – that’s why you need to promise the audience that more information will be released as soon as you have it.
+Don’t make defensive remarks, as they can seriously ruin the credibility of your business, as can speaking prematurely before you know the full picture.

 No one expects a disaster, so when it strikes it’s very easy to become overwhelmed and distracted.
 As a result, you might miss important information related to the actual issue or problem at hand.
 For example, if a company is facing an employee scandal, you need to investigate and identify whether it was caused by an inappropriate organisational policy, sexual harassment, human error, or something else.

-At this point, you might also consider consulting with a legal professional who can identify potential implications of certain crisis statements.
+At this point, you might also consider consulting with a legal professional who can identify potential implications of certain phrasing or words.

-Key messages will become the bases of the crisis statement.
-Say you have limited details on an accident, you can build your crisis statement around the facts:
+Key messages will become the basis of the statement.
+Say you have limited details on an accident, you can build your communication around the facts: